hailam/genfile/README.md

-Okay, here is the complete Markdown content for the `README.md` file, incorporating the changes for the conditional DWG build and the accuracy table:

 # genfile

 `genfile` is a command-line utility written in Go to generate placeholder files of various formats with a specific target size.
 It's useful for testing scenarios that require files of specific sizes or types without needing actual meaningful content.